 Hansen couldn’t see it at the time, but God was using those moments to stir her heart to get her where she is now.
 “All those threads came together to get me here, including the topic of my doctoral research,” she says.
 The seeds of loss and grief were planted and watered, preparing Hansen for her current vocation as a spiritual mentor.

 Her path to attending seminary and joining the seminary in administrative and adjunct faculty roles was a meandering one.
-Gifted in math and science, she graduated with a bachelor’s degree in biomedical science from the University of South Alabama, leading to a job as a medical technologist, something she really did not enjoy doing.
+Gifted in math and science, she graduated with a bachelor’s degree in biomedical science from the University of South Alabama, leading to a job as a medical technologist, something she didn't find fulfilling.
 It was obvious a career in that field was out.

 What Hansen did encounter in med tech school was Christ, thanks to the testimony of a friend she was living with.
 A spiritual awakening occurred as she gobbled up the Bible studies and began doing increasingly rigorous study.
 “I couldn’t get enough,” she recalls.